A good financial adviser works with you to understand your needs. They can help you set your financial goals and create a plan to achieve them.

 Once you know what you want, find an adviser who offers the right services for you.

-You can find a licensed financial adviser through:
+You can find a registered financial adviser through:

 - a financial advice professional association